Moog Music: 2005–present: Death of Robert Moog and transition to employee ownership

 After Robert Moog died in 2005 due to complications arising from brain cancer, his collaborator Michael Adams took over the company as president.
-The company has since shifted to being largely employee owned, with its 62 employees owning 49% of the company's shares in 2015.
+The company moved into a former Buick dealership on Broadway Street in 2010.
+The company shifted to being partially employee owned, with its 62 employees owning 49% of the company's shares in 2015.
 The company has in recent years seen the results of a strong incentive to introduce new products to meet the demands generated by today's market and have also produced limited edition reissues of historic Moog synthesizers as well as reaching out into the emerging Eurorack synthesizer market with instruments such as semi-modular synthesizers, the Mother 32, DFAM, Grandmother, Matriarch and Subharmonicon.

 On 1 June 2022, the employees, as Moog Workers Unite, launched a union drive with IBEW.
 In June 2023, Moog Music was acquired by inMusic.
 In September, more than half of the staff at the Asheville headquarters were laid off.
 Design, development and engineering moved from Broadway Street to the Asheville Citizen-Times building on O. Henry Street.

 From 2011 to 2024, Moog sold its synthesizers at the Moog Store.
 The factory remained in operation and the Moogseum on Broadway Street in Asheville would continue to educate people on the company's history.